nglthu/English_5_1_24/CPU.md

 | How a CPU can work | <img src='img/CPU_work.png'>     |  <img src='img/CPU_calculation.png'> |

 Step 1.
-Ram fetches information from HardDisk of the Computer Random access memory (RAM) is a type of computer memory that stores data and instructions for the central processing unit (CPU).
+Random access memory (RAM) fetches information from the hard disk of the Computer TO process.
+It is a type of computer memory that Stores data and instructions FOR the central processing unit (CPU).
 RAM is often called a computer's main memory.

-+ RAM fetches Information from Hard Disk of Computer
++ RAM fetches Information from Hard Disk of Computer to process.

++ It stores data and instructions for CPU

 + Information in RAM is Address and Value.